 A Scent to Help Cool Down

-Sandalwood has been shown to lower body temperature—in fact, some believe applying a paste of sandalwood powder to the forehead can reduce fever.
+Sandalwood has been used to cure ailments for centuries and shown to lower body temperature.
 This woody floral musk fragrance features vetiver, tobacco, violet, cypress, juniper, pink pepper, and, of course, a noteworthy dose of sandalwood.

 A Cooling Lip Balm

-Swipe on this lip balm, then press your lips together and experience a cooling burst of mint, which has been shown to cool down the skin.
+Swipe on this lip balm, then press your lips together and experience a cooling burst of mint.
 Add sugar, a natural exfoliant and humectant, and a slew of moisturizing oils, including black currant and grape and jojoba, and you’ve got a cooling lip treat that also nourishes.

 A Hydrating Makeup Setting Spray